These 4-Ingredient Banana Oatmeal Cookies are the easiest, healthy breakfast cookies or pre-workout snacks ever!

 First, peel and mash the ripe bananas with a fork or potato masher.
-I found the cookies to be much better, less dry, if you pulse the bananas into a smooth banana puree, with very tiny lumps.
+I found the cookies to be much better and less dry if you pulse the bananas into a smooth banana puree with very tiny lumps.

 Measure the amount of mashed banana using measuring cups.
 This also prevents disappointment with the texture.

-Most problems with bananas cookies come from a wrong ratio of dry ingredients to wet ingredients.
+Most problems with banana cookies come from a wrong ratio of dry ingredients to wet ingredients.